 Dr. Carol Landis, Past-President

 Dr. Carol Landis is an immigrant to Tennessee from Ohio, where she was active with Ohio Interfaith Power & Light.
 She is a retired science teacher and climate change educator, who retired from teaching in 2005 and from the Byrd Polar Climate and Research Center at Ohio State in 2011.
-Carol and her husband sustain their families with organically-grown produce, fruits, and eggs.
-They are grandparents to twin girls who live in OH and two grandsons, who live in Brooklyn NY.
+Carol and her husband are grandparents to twin girls who live in OH and two grandsons, who live in Brooklyn NY.
 She was born and lived in northwestern Wisconsin until 1974 when she moved south to Ohio, where the winters were milder.
 Then she and her husband moved south once more (to TN) in 2009 to enjoy even milder winters.
 She loves this beautiful area and especially loves living close to Milligan College, where she hears the chiming of the clock tower on the hour and a hymn in the evening from the bell tower.